 CARING FOR AMARYLLIS

 If you have received an amaryllis bulb recently, it has likely already sprouted some foliage.
 Simply place the bulb in its container in a sunny window and let nature take its course.
 The leaves will be followed by a thick bloom stalk and one or more magnificent flowers.

 When all of the blooms have faded, cut the bloom stalk off at soil level.
 Sometimes a bulb will send up a second stalk in January if it is vigorous and the plant has been kept in strong light.
 Allow the leaves to remain on the plant and keep it in a sunny window until May.
 An amaryllis can be planted outdoors then for the summer.
 Next September, dig the bulb, cut off the foliage and keep it dry until November.
+Plant in a pot and see what happens.
 With a bit of water and warmth, you may be rewarded with spectacular blooms next Christmas.

 The striking red flowers of the Christmas Cactus make it an obvious candidate for holiday houseplant blooms each winter.
 Imagine the consternation, though, when most of the flower buds fall off of a newly purchased plant!
 Most of the time, the problem is caused by heat or dryness in the home.
 Christmas Cactus do best in a cool, sunny room.
 They also appreciate being misted once each day to keep the humidity high around the leaves.
 Water the plants only when a finger thrust into the soil comes up dry.
 Overwatering can lead to root rot.

 Christmas Cactus should be lightly fertilized in winter.
 They need more nutrients when spring comes and they are hung back outdoors.
 It is easy to root Christmas Cactus.
 Simply break off a short length of branch and insert it into moist potting soil.
 Within a few months, the section will root and send up new leaves.